 Cancer may seem like an imposing word, but knowing about the common types of cancer and how to prevent them may help save your life.

 While heart disease is the leading cause of death among American men, cancer isn’t far behind.
-According to the Centers for Disease Control and Prevention, 23.5 percent of all deaths among men in 2013 were caused by some type of cancer.
+According to the Centers for Disease Control and Prevention, from 2009 to 2019, cancer death rates went down more among males (31%) than among females (25%) but were still higher among males (172.9 deaths per 100,000 population) than females (126.2 deaths per 100,000 population).

 How can you help protect yourself — or the men in your life — from cancer?
 Read on for a look at three of the most common types of cancer among men: prostate, colorectal and lung cancers.

 Other than skin cancer, prostate cancer is the most common cancer in American men.
 The American Cancer Society’s estimates for prostate cancer in the United States for 2021 are:

 - About 248,530 new cases of prostate cancer

 Prostate cancer occurs when the cells in the prostate gland begin to grow uncontrollably.
 In its earliest stages, prostate cancer doesn’t usually cause symptoms, but men with more advanced prostate cancer may experience:

 - Blood in urine or semen

 - Pain in the back, chest or hips